Mike the Headless Chicken: Legacy

-Mike the Headless Chicken is now a cultural institution in Fruita, Colorado, with an annual "Mike the Headless Chicken Day", the third weekend of May, starting in 1999.
+Mike the Headless Chicken is a cultural institution in Fruita, Colorado, with an annual "Mike the Headless Chicken Day", the third weekend of May since 1999.
 Events held include the "5K Run Like a Headless Chicken Race", egg toss, "Pin the Head on the Chicken", the "Chicken Cluck-Off", and "Chicken Bingo", in which chicken droppings on a numbered grid choose the numbers.

-Mike the Headless Chicken was an inspiration for the poultry-themed comedy punk band The Radioactive Chicken Heads, serving as the subject of their 2008 song "Headless Mike", for which a music video was filmed.
+Mike the Headless Chicken was an inspiration for the poultry-themed comedy punk band Radioactive Chicken Heads, serving as the subject of their 2008 song "Headless Mike", for which a music video was filmed.
 The band also features a Headless Mike puppet which is frequently used in their live shows.